hooyuser/algebraic_geometry/algebraic_geometry.typ

 === Quasi-compact Morphisms
 #definition[Quasi-compact Morphism][
-  A morphism $f : X arrow.r Y$ of schemes is said to be *quasi-compact* if the underlying map of topological spaces is quasi-compact, that is, for any quasi-compact open subset $V subset.eq Y$, the preimage $f^(- 1) (V)$ is quasi-compact.
+  A morphism $f : X arrow.r Y$ of schemes is said to be *quasi-compact* if the underlying map of topological spaces is quasi-compact, that is, for any quasi-compact open subset $V subset.eq Y$, the preimage $f^(-1) (V)$ is quasi-compact.
 ]

 #proposition[Equivalent Definitions of Quasi-compact Morphism][